keisukeirie/Amazon_review_helpfulness_prediction/README.md

 Highly helpful reviews = Amazon reviews with more than 75% of votes being positive (= helpful)
 Not helpful reviews = Amazon reviews with less than 75% of votes being positive

-**With high prediction accuracy, I can determine helpful reviews regardless of user votes on Amazon.**
+**If I can manage to create high prediction accuracy with my model, I can determine helpful reviews regardless of user votes on Amazon.**

 ## Results

 Dataset used:
 Home & Kitchen
-Training data: # of reviews = 20,000
-Test data: # of reviews = 3,823
+the total number of reviews in my dataset after preprocessing = 81,775 Training data with balanced label classes: number of reviews = 20,000 Test data with balanced label classes: number of reviews = 3,823

 #### 1. XGBOOST result
 Overall prediction accuracy: 77.24%